YashCodeCraft/Person-Detection-and-Tracking-Using-YOLOv8-and-DeepSort/README.md

 2. **Bounding Box Predictions:** YOLOv8 outputs bounding boxes, confidence scores, and class labels.
 A bounding box is a rectangular box that surrounds a detected object (in this case, people).
 The class label for people is `0` (class `0` represents the "person" category).

 3. **Filtering Predictions:** The model may detect various objects, but we are only interested in people.
 Therefore, we filter out any object whose class is not "person" (class `0`).
-Additionally, we filter out detections with a confidence score lower than `0.7` to reduce false posites.
+Additionally, we filter out detections with a confidence score lower than `0.7` to reduce false positives.
    - __Bounding Box Coordinates:__ Each bounding box is represented by four values (x1, y1, x2, y2), which define the top-left and bottom-right corners of the box.
    - __Confidence Score:__ This is a value between 0 and 1 indicating how confident the model is that the object detected is a person.